coding-to-music/battlecode2021/README.md

 There should now be a folder called `client` in your scaffold folder; if you go in there, and double click the `Battlecode Client` application, you should be able to run and watch matches.
 (Please don't move that application, it will be sad.)
 If you're on Linux, navigate to the `client` folder and run `./battlecode-visualizer` to launch the client.

+### Possible Intellij Error - Terminal won’t load from within Intellij and Gradle won’t build
+You may get this message:

+Message when trying to open Terminal within Intellij
+Platform SDK does not point to valid JDK

 # run the gradle from the terminal in vscode
 Ensure you JAVA_HOME environment variable in your .bashrc or .bash_aliases is set to
 ```java
 /usr/lib/jvm/jdk1.8.0_271
 ```

+# Build the game - `./gradlew update`
+Open a terminal in the scaffold you just downloaded.
+Run the commands `./gradlew update` and `./gradlew build`

 ```java
 // Now run "./gradle update"